Hochfrequenz/WannaBeeClient.net/README.md

 ## How to use this library (Detailed)

 ### Prerequisites / Account
-First of all, you need access to either a local instance of the backend aka [ahbicht-functions](https://github.com/Hochfrequenz/wanna.bee) (private repo, private docker image) or use our public API.
+First of all, you need access to either a local instance of the [wanna.bee backend](https://github.com/Hochfrequenz/wanna.bee) (private repo, private docker image) or use our public API.

 #### Local Instance
 If you have access to our docker image, check out the [docker-compose.yml](WannaBeeClient/WannaBeeClient.IntegrationTest/docker-compose.yml) from the integration tests to pull and start the image.